Amazon settles with 2 outspoken workers it fired last year

 “This is a win for protecting workers rights, and shows that we were right to stand up for each other, for justice, and for our world," Cunningham and Costa said in a statement.

 In settling, Amazon also avoids a potentially lengthy hearing before the National Labor Relations Board.
-Amazon did not immediately respond to a request for comment Thursday morning.
+Amazon said in a statement Thursday that it welcomes “the resolution of this matter.”

 The former employees, who were user-experience designers at Amazon in Seattle, were the two most prominent voices among a group of workers who wanted the company to take more steps to combat climate change and stop doing business with oil and gas companies.
 They held protests and spoke to the media about their concerns.

-Last year, as COVID-19 spread in the U.S., Cunningham and Costa planned a call between Amazon warehouse and office workers to talk about unsafe conditions in the online shopping giant’s warehouses, where people worked throughout the pandemic to pack and ship online orders.
-Before the call could happen, Amazon fired both women.
+Last year, as COVID-19 spread in the U.S., Cunningham and Costa were fired after helping to plan a call between Amazon warehouse and office workers to talk about unsafe conditions in the online shopping giant’s warehouses, where people worked throughout the pandemic to pack and ship online orders.

 At the time Amazon said it fired them for violating internal policies, not because they talked publicly about working conditions or sustainability.

-Note: This story has been corrected to remove a reference to a call between workers on safety conditions not happening.
-The call in fact still happened.